oroinc/documentation/backend/api/actions.rst

 -  **getErrors()** - Retrieves all |errors| that occurred during the processing of an action.
 -  **addError(error)** - Registers an |errors|.
 -  **resetErrors()** - Removes all errors.
--  **isSoftErrorsHandling()** - Retrieves a value that indicates whether to stop the further processing or thrown an exception in case of error.
+-  **isSoftErrorsHandling()** - Retrieves a value that indicates whether to stop the further processing or throw an exception in case of error.
--  **setSoftErrorsHandling(softErrorsHandling)** - Sets a value that indicates whether to stop the further processing or thrown an exception in case of error.
+-  **setSoftErrorsHandling(softErrorsHandling)** - Sets a value that indicates whether to stop the further processing or throw an exception in case of error.
 -  **setProcessed(operationName)** - Marks work as done.
-In most cases, this method is useless because it is easy to determine when work is already done by checking the state of a context.
+In most cases, this method is unnecessary because it is easy to determine when work is already complete by checking the state of a context.
 However, if a processor performs complex work, it might be required to mark it as already done directly.
 -  **clearProcessed(operationName)** - Marks work as not yet done.
 -  **isProcessed(operationName)** - Checks whether work is already done.
--  **getSharedData()** - Retrieves an object used to share data between a primary action and actions that are executed as part of this action.
-Also, this object can be used to share data between different kind of child actions.
+-  **getSharedData()** - Retrieves an object used to share data between a primary action and actions executed as part of this action.
+Also, this object can be used to share data among different kinds of child actions.
 -  **setSharedData(parameterBag)** - Sets an object used to share data.
 -  **getNormalizationContext()** - Gets a context for response data normalization.
--  **getInfoRecords()** - Gets a list of records contains an additional information about collections, e.g. "has_more" flag in such record indicates whether a collection has more records than it was requested.
+-  **getInfoRecords()** - Gets a list of records containing additional information about collections, e.g., the "has_more" flag in such a record indicates whether a collection has more records than was requested.
--  **setInfoRecords(infoRecords)** - Sets a list of records contains an additional information about collections, e.g. "has_more" flag in such record indicates whether a collection has more records than it was requested.
+-  **setInfoRecords(infoRecords)** - Sets a list of records containing additional information about collections, e.g., the "has_more" flag in such a record indicates whether a collection has more records than was requested.
 -  **addInfoRecord(key, value)** - Adds a record that contains an additional information about collections.
 -  **addAssociationInfoRecords(propertyPath, infoRecords)** - Adds records that contain an additional information about a collection valued association.
 -  **getNotResolvedIdentifiers()** - Gets all not resolved identifiers.
 -  **addNotResolvedIdentifier(path, identifier)** - Adds an identifier that cannot be resolved.
 -  **removeNotResolvedIdentifier(path)** - Removes an identifier that cannot be resolved.

-Entity configuration related methods:
+Entity configuration-related methods:

 -  **getConfigExtras()** - Retrieves a list of |requests for configuration data|.
 -  **setConfigExtras(extras)** - Sets a list of requests for configuration data.